 The impact of work-related injuries cannot be underestimated.
-Employees injured at work not only affect the department but can disrupt the personal lives of MoDOT employees and their families.
+Employees injured at work not only affect the department, but can disrupt the personal lives of MoDOT employees and their families.
 Measuring lost workdays shows more than a number on a chart.
 These are people whose lives can be changed by a split second of inattention or poor preparation.
 Watching this number fall over the years, shows that something is going right.

-For the first three quarters of 2014, the total number of lost workdays decreased 14 percent from the same time period in 2013.
-There were three incidents in which employees fell or slipped on MoDOT equipment, accounting for 23 percent of the lost workdays.
-These occurred in the Northeast and Southeast districts.
-Another 22 percent of the lost workdays was attributable to three incidents involving snow or ice conditions.
-These occurred in the Northeast, Kansas City and Central districts.
-Two incidents of lifting Mo-DOT equipment or materials accounted for 14 percent of the lost workdays.
-These occurred in the Southwest and Southeast districts.
+For the first quarter of 2015, the total number of lost workdays decreased 33 percent from the same time period in 2014.
+There were three incidents in which employees were lifting MoDOT equipment or materials, accounting for 40 percent of the lost workdays.
+Another 11 percent of the lost workdays were attributable to two incidents involving slips, trips or falls, half of which were due to snow or ice conditions.
+One incident involving a third party accounted for 10 percent of the lost workdays, and 7 percent of the lost work-days were due to weed or brush cutting activities.